IMPORTANT NEWS UPDATES

 - Quality educators hold high expectations and have a growth mindset for all students with disabilities

 - Students with disabilities are the shared responsibility of school leaders, staff, parents, students, and community

 - All students with disabilities will be in positive learning environments guided by engaged and qualified teachers and staff

 - Communication, collaboration, and cooperation are essential to the provision of quality services for students with disabilities

 - The delivery of quality curriculum and instruction empowers students with disabilities to be meaningfully connected to educational experiences.

-Northside has over 11,000 students qualifying for special education and related services.
-Our staff of over 2,000 teachers, instructional assistants, speech pathologists, special education coordinators, licensed school psychologists, and other related service specialists is dedicated to providing exceptional individualized services to students.
+Northside has over 13,500 students qualifying for special education and related services.
+Our staff of over 2,000 teachers, instructional assistants, speech pathologists, special education coordinators, licensed specialists in school psychology, and other related service specialists are dedicated to providing exceptional individualized services to students.
 According to both federal and state law, the goal of special education is to help students with disabilities become as independent as possible as they move through the grade levels.
 Furthermore, the law requires each student become employable, if possible, when they leave the educational setting.
 This may include opportunities to pursue post-high school education.
 Each program and service provided through special education is devoted to these goals.